 Fluoride is a mineral found in soil, water, and some foods.
 Fluoride is important for oral health and development because it strengthens tooth enamel, making teeth more resistant to decay.
 It can even reverse decay which has already begun to develop in some cases.

 It is important for everyone to receive enough fluoride to strengthen their teeth, but especially children, as their teeth are still developing.
 Your dentist will likely take the appointment as an opportunity to go over your child's fluoride needs.

 This may include in-office fluoride treatments or fluoride products like specific toothpaste or mouthwash.

 The end of the appointment will include the dentist or hygienist going over best at-home practices to continue good oral health.

 This will include tips and advice on proper brushing and flossing techniques, oral health-friendly dietary information, and much more.

-They will also be happy to address any questions or concerns you have about your child’s oral health.
+Our team is also happy to address any questions or concerns you have about your child’s oral health.

-If your child has a cavity or other oral health problem, our administration team will book a follow-up appointment to monitor or treat it.
+If your child's dentist notices anything concerning (cavities, misaligned bite etc.), our administration team will book a follow-up appointment to monitor or treat the issue.
 You can book this appointment at our office, or call us any time.